 I decided early on that I wanted to make a detailed lasting record of the peppers I was growing.
 Training my camera on them, I see them as an important commodity, something to be scientifically studied and learnt from, as something more than mere nourishment.
 This approach was inspired by NASA’s online Lunar Sample and Photo Catalog, an archive containing documentation of rocks, core samples, pebbles, sand and dust from six Apollo missions.

 The American master Edward Weston famously photographed peppers during the late 1920’s.
-He had been experimenting with close-up ‘Still Life’ imagery, adapting his view camera to produce ever-smaller apertures.
-Weston was searching for complete back to front focus, in effect turning his camera into a psuedo pinhole camera.
-Almost 100 years later my homemade pinhole cameras are again shining a spotlight on the humble pepper.
+He had been experimenting with close-up Still Life imagery, adapting his view camera to produce ever-smaller apertures.
+Weston was searching for complete back to front focus, effectively turning his camera into a psuedo pinhole camera.
+I too am utilising homemade pinhole cameras to photograph the peppers, including one designed with six lenses in a cross-like configuration to capture every side.
+Almost 100 years after Weston, the gaze of a pinhole lens is once again pointed towards this unassuming vegetable.